lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 Party."
 Since the Verifier validates Evidence it is also the source of the nonce to check for replay.

+[Open Issue: Who is the source of the nonce?
+According to Mike St.John, it can also be the Relying Party generating the nonce and providing it together with the Evidence to the Verifyer.]

-The nonce value MUST contain a random byte sequence whereby the length depends on the used remote attestation technology.
+The nonce value MUST contain a random byte sequence whereby the length depends on the used remote attestation technology as specific nonce length may be required by the end entity.
 Since the nonce is relayed with the RA/CA, it MUST be copied to the respective structure, as described in {{EST}} and {{CMP}}, for transmission to the Attester.